Categories

 I could share many other tips for restful tea time.
 But, too much information can be paralyzing rather than helpful, so I’ll stop here for now.

-If you are interested in having curated resources for convenient and inspirational tea time emailed to you, you might like to check out my February Rest Kit for Tea Lovers!
+If you are interested in having curated resources for convenient and inspirational tea time emailed to you, you might like to sign up for my newsletter so you know the next time I offer my Rest Kit for Tea Lovers!
+It contains curated practices (and, often, videos).

 I hope you found this post helpful.